 8. IoT-related cyber attacks will increase in scale and severity.

 As more enterprises and organizations adopt IoT technologies for managing physical security and other critical use cases, cyber attackers will look to these connected devices for new attack vectors and entry points into privileged networks.
 Expect to see more enterprise IT assets compromised via IoT-related cyber attacks in 2017 and beyond.

 7. More cyber attacks leveraging the Botnet of Things will be launched.

 As IoT continues to proliferate the business landscape, so too will related software/hardware vulnerabilities that can be exploited en masse.
 In Symantec's 2017 predictions, the firm predicts that "IoT devices will increasingly penetrate the enterprise, leading to increased IoT DDoS attacks."
 The emergence of last year's Mirai Botnet, a massive network of malware-controlled IoT devices, saw unprecedented distributed denial of service (DDoS) attacks causing widespread outages.
 Unfortunately, Mirai already has a successor this year called Leet that rivals its capabilities.

 6. Ransomware will continue to be a major problem.

-Last year's San Francisco MUNI's ransomware fiasco resulted in free rides for passengers all weekend; in 2017, ransomware and digital extortion cases will continue to make headlines, but this time attacks will be much more widespread, potentially aided by self-propagating worms such as Conficker, Nimda, and Code Red.
+Last year's San Francisco MUNI's ransomware fiasco resulted in free rides for passengers all weekend; in 2017, ransomware (like WannaCry) and digital extortion cases will continue to make headlines, but this time attacks will be much more widespread, potentially aided by self-propagating worms such as Conficker, Nimda, and Code Red.
 With these capabilities, automated attacks will be carried out quicker and in larger numbers than ever before.